 Ready to Power up Your Customer Education Program?

-Building a customer training program is hard work, and promoting it is a close second.
+Building a customer training program is hard work, however, it is as vital as having an employee training program, and promoting it is a close second.
 Yet, it comes with multiple business benefits, so make sure to put customer onboarding on your to-do list if you have not done so already.